srauph/SOEN471/README.md

 ## Abstract

 This project proposes a food recommender system that utilizes user preferences and dietary restrictions to suggest meals that are both personalized and healthy.
-The dataset used includes more than 180K recipes and 700K reviews that were uploaded to Food.com over the course of 18 years (formerly GeniusKitchen).
+The dataset used includes more than 230K+ recipes and 1M+ interactions that were uploaded to Food.com over the course of 18 years (formerly GeniusKitchen).
 Using this data, the system applies a recommendation algorithm to suggest meals that meet the user's dietary restrictions, health goals, and taste preferences.
-Additionally, the system provides nutritional information for each recommended meal and offers the option to filter meals by specific macro and micronutrient requirements.
+Additionally, the system provides nutritional information for each recommended meal.
 The proposed system aims to assist users in making informed food choices and to encourage healthier eating habits.

 ## Dataset Description